sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     //return matching accounts
      return idn.attrSearchCountAccounts(SOURCE_IDS, PROMOTED_ATTR_NAME, SEARCH_OP, SEARCH_VALUES));

-     //In the event the above call returns non-zero values, it is certain
+     //In the event that the earlier call returns non-zero values, it is certain
      //that an email value is already in use.
-Should it be required to
+If it is required to
-     //know which identity owns the account with this value, this method
+     //know which identity owns the account with this value, you can call this method:
-     //can be called.
      //idn.attrSearchGetIdentityName(SOURCE_IDS, PROMOTED_ATTR_NAME, SEARCH_OP, SEARCH_VALUES));
 ```

 :::info

-Note that there are two method calls from within the example rule above.
+Note that there are two method calls within the earlier example rule.

 :::

 Calling the _`idn.attrSearchCountAccounts()`_ method with both example source
-IDs, will cause a search of all accounts for a value
+IDs causes a search of all accounts for a value
 “promotedEmailAddress=jc@sailpoint.com”.
-It will return the count of accounts
+The search returns the count of accounts
-that contain that attribute value pair.
+containing that attribute value pair.

-In the event _`idn.attrSearchCountAccounts()`_ returns non zero, it may be
+If _`idn.attrSearchCountAccounts()`_ returns non-zero, it may be
-useful to determine which identity owns the account(s) contain that value.
+useful to determine which identity owns the account(s) containing that value.
 The
 _`idn.attrSearchGetIdentityName()`_ method will return that identity name.

-## Implement rules within the Create Profile section of each source for which an account is being provisioned
+## Implement Rules within the Create Profile Section of Each Source for an Acount is Being Provisioned For

 Create Profile can be found at **Admin** > **Connections** > **Source** >
 `SourceName` > **Accounts** > **Create Profile**

-Rules can be invoked in different ways but one of the most common
+You can invoke rules in different ways, but one of the most common
-implementations involves binding it to the create profile.
-This will result in
+implementations involves binding it to the Create Profile.
+This results in
-the rule being used to generate/check values that are used during new account
+the rule's being used to generate/check the values used during new account
 provisioning.

-When a `Generator` is selected for the `distinguishedName` attribute, a rule can
-be selected that invokes the provided library methods.
-An example of this would
+When a `Generator` is selected for the `distinguishedName` attribute, a rule that invokes the provided library methods can be selected.
-be the following scenario.
+This is an example of such a scenario:

-Through a Lifecycle State Change, an account needs to be provisioned to an
+Through a lifecycle state change, an account needs to be provisioned to an
 Active Directory source.

 When the provisioning plan is created, the rule that generates the value for
 `distinguishedName` is called.
 The rule invokes the library methods mentioned
 earlier to determine the uniqueness of the attribute.
-In this case it may:
+In this case it may do the following:

-Call _`idn.attrSearchCountAccounts()`_ to determine if any other accounts are
+Call _`idn.attrSearchCountAccounts()`_ to determine whether any other accounts are
 using first.last as a distinguishedName.
 If a count of 1 or more is returned,
 the call can be retried with first.last+1.
 The call is repeated until a zero is
 returned.
 At that point, the value is unique and can be used.
 The value is
 returned to the calling rule.

-In some cases, where a non zero value is returned, it may be useful to know
+In some cases where a non zero value is returned, it may be useful to know
-which identity owns the account to which that value belongs.
-In order to find
+which identity owns the account that value belongs to.
+To find
 out this information, call _`idn.attrSearchGetIdentityName()`_ to determine the
 identity in question.